Kylejeong2/browserbase-same/README.md

-# Rebrowser + Browserbase Integration with Advanced Stealth
+# Rebrowser + Browserbase Integration

 To test all of the basic examples run: